Frequently Asked Questions

 Students can work on and submit their assignments using any computer that is connected to the internet.
 They have the ability to complete and submit all their work online.

 I need help understanding the grading system of New Tech.
 How are students assessed?

 Student grades are calculated using measures from several areas called learning outcomes.
 This page reviews what each area is and how it is measured.
-For more info on grades, you may find this ECHO manual helpful.

 Should I be looking at my student’s grades in the parent portal or in ECHO?